2017 KC Invitational

 Overtime Rules.
 A tie in a preliminary game will be considered a complete game.
 In the event of a tie in a semi-final or final game, penalty kicks (as defined in FIFA “Laws of the Game”) will be used to determine a winner.

 IMPORTANT: The game clock will not be stopped because of injury to any player unless, at the discretion of the referee, the injured player must be removed from the field by medical personnel.
 In case of extremely hot, humid conditions, water breaks may be designated by the referee.
-Due to the time allowed for the completion of all games, the clock must run continuously.
+Due to the time allowed for the completion of all games, the clock will run continuously.